vodun/seismiqb/tests/README.md

 ## More about the `notebooks_params` variable

 The important details are:
-* Notebooks are executed in the order in which they are defined in the `notebooks_params`.
+* Notebooks are executed in the order they are defined in the `notebooks_params`.
 * For the notebook execution with different parameters configurations, all of them must be provided into the `notebooks_params`:

 ```python